quick61/FreeCAD-Drawing-Templates/README.md

  * ISO A5 (Title Block down scaled in both Landscape and Portrait templates)
  * ISO A6-A10 omitted at this time due to their small size

+The North American set is in Landscape and done with a "drop shadow" effect and "non-standard" layout in the following sizes

+ * Letter
+ * Legal
+ * Ledger

 Title_Block contains title blocks that can be used as alternatives to the ones included with the standard sheet sizes: